 10. Washing the Windows

-Equal parts vinegar and water does it streak-free, and some folks say to use a newspaper rather than a cloth.
+Equal parts vinegar and water do it streak-free, and some folks say to use a newspaper rather than a cloth.

 It’s incredible once you start.
 All of these products that seem so exclusive to certain tasks suddenly feel so interchangeable and overpriced.
 All you really have to do is buy these five ingredients and your house will be green and clean, your money can be spent on plant-based snacks, and people will suddenly view you as crazy smart.
 Seriously, try it and see.